Guest Post: 5 Tools You Need to Start a Remote Online Business in 2021

 4. Project Management Tools

-One of the hardest challenges remote online businesses are presented with is managing projects.
+One of the hardest challenges remote online businesses are presented with is managing projects and improving agility.
 In fact, a study from the Project Management Institute showed that only 21% of organizations use standardized project management practices throughout the entire organization.

 Coordinating tasks and responsibilities, delegating roles and making sure that everyone stays on track is a real issue if you’ve got team members scattered across the world in different time zones.
 Project managers have their job cut out for them in a remote setting.
 Choosing the right tools can help make their daily interactions with their teams go much smoother.